 We are a bank headquartered in Salt Lake City, Utah, and we provide a wide range of banking products and related services, primarily in the states of Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.
-We conduct our operations primarily through seven separately managed bank divisions, which we refer to as "affiliates," or "affiliate banks," each with its own local branding and management team.
-We emphasize local authority, responsibility, pricing, and customization of certain products that are designed to maximize customer satisfaction and strengthen community relations.
+We conduct our operations primarily through seven separately managed and geographically defined bank divisions, which we refer to as "affiliates," or "affiliate banks," each with its own local branding and management team.
+We emphasize local authority, responsibility, pricing, and customization of certain products that are designed to maximize customer satisfaction, strengthen community relations, and improve profitability and shareholder returns.
 Our affiliate banks are supported by an enterprise operating segment (referred to as the "Other" segment) that provides governance and risk management, allocates capital, establishes strategic objectives, and includes centralized technology, back-office functions, and certain lines of business not operated through our affiliate banks.

-Our Annual Report filed with the OCC on forms designated under the Securities Act contains management's discussion of our overall corporate risk profile and related management strategies, including capital management.
+Our Annual Report, filed with the OCC on forms designated under the Securities Act of 1933, contains management's discussion of our overall corporate risk profile and related management strategies, including capital management.
 The basis of consolidation used for regulatory reporting is consistent with that used under U.S. Generally Accepted Accounting Principles ("GAAP").